AlibabaCloudDocs/ga/intl.en-US/Announcement/GA free trials.md

 ## Participation method

 If you meet the applicant requirements, you can apply for a free trial.
-Submit an application for a free trial.To apply for a free trial, visit the [GA Free Trial Application](https://page-intl.aliyun.com/form/act857014000/index.htm) page.
+Submit an application for a free trial.
+To apply for a free trial, visit the [GA Free Trial Application](https://page-intl.aliyun.com/form/act857014000/index.htm) page.

 ## Promotion scope